prescottcassy/portfolio/README.md

 # Welcome to my github account!
+This is my website which I am using to join the tech industry!